-- Antibiotic resistance likely compromises the safety and efficacy of surgical procedures like implantation and transplantation that require the protection of antibiotics.
-It is estimated that between 38.7% and 50.9% of microorganisms causing surgical site infections are resistant to standard prophylactic antibiotics in the U.S. - Antibiotic resistance has a direct effect on treating infections.
-Patients (not orthopaedic specific) with infections caused by MDR microorganisms are generally at increased risk of worse clinical outcomes and death, and consume more health-care resources compared with similar infections caused by antibiotic susceptible strains.
-Approximately a two-fold increase in morbidity, mortality, and cost for patients with resistant versus susceptible infections has been reported in patients (not orthopaedic specific) who had clinical cultures positive for Enterobacter species.
-A two-fold higher risk of death was attributed to infections caused by carbapenem-resistant K.
+38.7% and 50.9% of microorganisms causing surgical site infections are resistant to standard prophylactic antibiotics in the U.S. $^7$

-pneumoniae compared to infections caused by carbapenem-susceptible strains in adult patients with K. pneumoniae bacteremia.
+• Antibiotic resistance has a direct effect on treating infections.
+Patients (not orthopedic specific) with infections caused by MDR microorganisms are generally at increased risk of worse clinical outcomes and death, and consume more health-care resources compared with similar infections caused by antibiotic susceptible strains.
+Approximately, a twofold increase in morbidity, mortality, and cost for patients with resistant versus susceptible infections has been reported in patients (not orthopedic specific) who had clinical cultures positive for Enterobacter species.
+A twofold higher risk of death was attributed to infections caused by carbapenem-resistant K. pneumoniae compared to infections caused by carbapenem-susceptible strains in adult patients with K. pneumoniae bacteremia.
 Meanwhile, hospitals spend, on average, an additional \$10,000-40,000 to treat a patient infected by resistant bacteria versus susceptible strains.
-According to the CDC, in the U.S. alone, antibiotic resistant bacteria cause at least 2 million infections, 23,000 deaths a year, and \$55-70 billion per year in economic impact.
-In Europe, approximately 25,000 people die annually due to MDR bacterial infections, along with a €1.5 billion per year cost in the economy.
-Along with a €1.5 billion per year cost in the economy.
+According to the CDC, in the U.S. alone, antibioticresistant bacteria cause at least 2 million infections, 23,000 deaths a year, and \$55-70 billion per year in economic impact.
+In Europe, approximately 25,000 people die annually due to MDR bacterial infections, along with a $\leq$ 1.5 billion per year cost in the economy.

-Antibiotic resistance may have negative effects on domesticated animals such as pets and farm animals.
+• Antibiotic resistance may have negative effects on domesticated animals such as pets and farm animals.